Shadows (Agents of S.H.I.E.L.D.): Marvel Cinematic Universe tie-ins

 In September 2014, executive producer Jeffrey Bell explained how the season would interact with Agent Carter saying, "Agent Carter seems to be about SSR pre-S.H.I.E.L.D., but about the beginnings of something, and the basic values of that.
 S.H.I.E.L.D. got blown up last year and what Coulson always wanted was a return to basics, and it gives us an opportunity to return to some of those core values and even physically, some of that SSR stuff has a way of finding its way into our show that could be cool.
-Anyway we can tie things together, we’re going to try to do it, but it is hard when the stories are 60 years apart."
+Anyway we can tie things together, we're going to try to do it, but it is hard when the stories are 60 years apart."
 Ultimately, the opening scene of "Shadows" serves as an introduction to the world of Agent Carter with the inclusion of Atwell as Carter, setting up characters and ideas for that series, including the then unconfirmed involvement of Howard Stark, who is mentioned in the scene, as well as Carter's belief in the need for "a permanent unit during peacetime", which will lead to the creation of S.H.I.E.L.D.

 Release

+Broadcast

 "Shadows" was first aired in the United States on ABC on September 23, 2014.
 It was aired alongside the U.S. broadcast in Canada on CTV.

+Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+On March 16, 2022, the episode became available for streaming on Disney+.